Microsoft ends support for Internet Explorer on June 16, 2022.

 In addition to employing high ethical standards for advancing the use of technology, the norms of countries, regions and communities need to be respected for fair and appropriate implementation as well as to ensure the technology can continue to be provided for future generations.

-We believe that human autonomy should be applied when seeking ways to adopt AI.
+We believe that human autonomy should be applied when seeking ways to adopt artificial intelligence(AI).
 The operational results of AI systems may contain bias depending on the characteristics of the data and algorithms being used.
 Efforts are being made to better understand those characteristics so that there are no undesirable consequences like prejudices held by people making use of AI, and we are advancing research and development to increase transparency when AI is being used.

 We will continue to promote technology based on constant dialogue with all members of society and high ethical standards to ensure the development of trusted technology into the future.